webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 />
 </syntaxhighlight>

 The element to be animated must not specify other transforms.
-If you want to animate the rotation in the example on the left below, you need to place the translation in a different element as shown on the right:
+For example, if you want to animate the rotation shown on the left below, you need to place the translation in a different element as shown on the right:

 <div style="display:inline-block">